 On November 25, 2003, the City adopted a master swap policy (the "Swap Policy"), to provide guidance for the City in its use of swaps, caps, floors, collars, options and other derivative financial products (collectively, "Swaps") in conjunction with the City's management of its assets and liabilities.
 The Swap Policy describes the circumstances and methods by which Swaps will be used, the guidelines to be employed when Swaps are used, and who is responsible for carrying out these policies.
 The City may enter into Swaps as authorized by the City Council and approved by the Attorney General of the State of Texas in connection with the issuance or payment of certain debt obligations, before, concurrently with, or after the actual issuance of the debt.

-The City has entered into Swap agreements in connection with its Combined Utility System Revenue Bonds.
-To date, the City has not entered into any Swap agreements in connection with the Series 2010 Bonds or other Houston Airport System Bonds.
+To date, the City has not entered into any Swap agreements in connection with the Series 2011 Bonds or other Houston Airport System Bonds.